 What, exactly, constitutes EN?
 No caregiver can (or should) be perfectly attuned and instantly responsive to a child at all times.
 As they grow, children must learn to meet some of their own emotional needs and to cope with not having other needs met.
 In addition, the older they get, the more children turn to peers and adults outside the home for validation and affection.
 What’s needed from parents is a pattern of regular attunement and responsiveness pegged to the age of the child.
 Some experts have tried to measure what “regular” means and have come up with an average threshold: thirty percent of the time, more in infancy and less later on.
 Thirty percent seems a pretty low bar, so why is EN becoming so widespread?

 There are the obvious reasons we have already mentioned.
 The mother struggling with an alcohol use disorder passes out halfway through “Paddington 2,” and her five-year-old son finishes watching alone, pulls a blanket over his sleeping mother, and tucks himself into bed.
 The single father, coming home exhausted from a double shift and facing a third shift of domestic chores, hears the dryer buzz and walks away from his daughter, who is trying to tell him about a classmate who called her a “skank.”
 An underpaid nanny scoops up a fussing baby and holds him in her lap, as instructed, but what the nanny-cam can’t see is that she feels no affection for the child or interest in why he is fussing beyond how to make him stop.
 All of these patterns and many more replay across the country thousands of times each day.
 Sometimes the signs of EN are right there, if you know how to look.
-The baby on the nanny’s cold lap, for example, might become a “good baby” who rarely fusses–not a sign of contentment, as some might assume, but a sign that the infant recognizes his caregiver’s indifference and has begun to withdraw.
+The baby on the nanny’s chilly lap, for example, might become a “good baby” who rarely fusses—not a sign of contentment, as some might assume, but a sign that the infant recognizes the caregiver’s indifference and has begun to withdraw.

 In addition to the obvious sources of EN are covert sources.
 Topping this list are narcissistic parents, especially narcissistic mothers, as EN by a woman causes greater psychological distress.
 Narcissists see other people instrumentally, in terms of what they can do for (or to) them.
 A child’s behavior either enhances the narcissist’s self-image, or it doesn’t, and that binary governs all interactions between them.
 There are many types of narcissists, some of whom resemble engaged, nurturing parents, but the bottom line is always that they don’t see their children as independent people but as positive or negative reflections of themselves.
 They don’t attune, respond, or love because all of those actions start with the recognition of an “I” and a “you” who is separate.
 At some level, the children of a narcissist grasp that they are functionally invisible to that person, which affects the internalized model of the self that grounds their identity, emotional health, and social relations.
 If they’re lucky, they’re truly seen by another caregiver; if not, they may struggle to see themselves clearly for the rest of their lives.